Liftings of polynomial systems decreasing the mixed volume: Preliminaries

 \begin{thm} Let $f_1,\dots,f_d \in \C[x_1^{\pm 1},\dots,x_d^{\pm 1}]$ be Laurent polynomials.
 Then the number of solutions of the system $f_1 = \dots = f_d = 0$ in $(\C^*)^d$ is bounded from above by $\MV(\NP(f_1),\dots,\NP(f_d))$. \end{thm}

 In order to formulate the conditions under which the above bound is attained, we introduce the notion of a facial system.
 For any polytope $P \subset \R^d$ and any non-zero vector $u \in \R^d$, we denote by $P^u$ the face of $P$ maximizing the functional $\langle \cdot , u \rangle$.
 For a polynomial $f \in \C[x_1,\dots,x_d]$, we denote by $f^u$ the polynomial consisting only of those terms of $f$ that are supported on the face~$\NP(f)^u$.
+Now this is essentially~\cite[Theorem~B]{B75}.

 \begin{thm} Let $f_1,\dots,f_d \in \C[x_1^{\pm 1},\dots,x_d^{\pm 1}]$ be Laurent polynomials.
 Then the number of solutions of the system $f_1 = \dots = f_d = 0$ in $(\C^*)^d$ equals $\MV(\NP(f_1),\dots,\NP(f_d))$ (counting multiplicities) if and only if for any $u \in \R^d \setminus \{0\}$ the facial system $f_1^u=\dots=f_d^u=0$ has no solution in $(\C^*)^d$. \end{thm}